MagnusThome/RejsaCAN-ESP32/README.md

 ## Examples

-- CAN to Wifi or BLE bridge
+- CAN to BLE or network/Wifi bridge
 - CAN interface for sniffing CAN bus with for example Savvycan
 - Read I2C/SPI/analog sensor data and write on CAN bus
 - Publish live telemetric data on internet from Racechrono over BLE